tanujain/apple-service-challenge/README.md

 Build and Run Instructions:

 To run the Website:
 Python 3.4 is needed.
 All the packages in requirements.txt needs to be installed. follow the instruction in https://www.youtube.com/watch?v=kDRRtPO0YPA for setting up the server, creating the virtual environment and running the application code using gunicorn.
 Once done you will be able to access the website.

 To setup and run the API:
 php version>= 5 should be installed.
-Copy the contents of the API code folder to a folder in /var/www/html. go to that folder and run php -S localhost:81.
+Copy the contents of the API code folder to a folder in /var/www/html.
+Go to that folder and run php -S localhost:81.
 This will run the api locally on port 81 which will be called by website.
+(Live deployment is also done the same way and api and is hosted locally on the server.
+It is not accessible from outside.)

 To setup the database:
 create a database with database name, username and password as given in config.py file.
 Run the sql script given in the MySQL Script folder which will create the table with some data.